MetLife disability insurance review 2020

 MetLife disability insurance reviews and complaints

 Despite being in business for over 150 years, MetLife isn’t accredited with the Better Business Bureau — but it has an A- rating for its customer interaction.
-Customers logged 621 complaints with the BBB over the past three years, and awarded the company one out of five stars.
-However, these reviews reflect MetLife as a whole — and disability insurance is just one department.
+Customers logged 663 complaints with the BBB over the past three years, and awarded the company 1.27 of five stars.
+However, these reviews reflect MetLife as a whole — and disability insurance is just one department, as of October 2020.

 It’s a similar story on TrustPilot.
-The insurer has earned one out of five stars, with many customers complaining about the claims process.
+The insurer has earned 2.2 of five stars, with many customers complaining about the claims process.

 MetLife’s financial strength